Jet Parameters in the Black-Hole X-Ray Binary MAXI J1820+070: Introduction

 \section{Introduction}

-Our knowledge of the structure of extragalactic radio jets is already quite detailed, see, e.g., \citet{Blandford19}.
+Our knowledge of the structure of extragalactic radio jets is already quite detailed, see, e.g., the review of \citet{Blandford19}.
 While a number of aspects remains to be determined, e.g., the jet lateral structure \citep{Perlman19}, radio maps provide us the projected structures of the jets, in particular their opening angles.
 Magnetic fields can be determined via core shifts, which are angular displacements of the position of the radio core between two frequencies (e.g., \citealt{Lobanov98}; \citealt{Zamaninasab14, ZSPT15}, hereafter \core).
 Superluminal motion allows us to estimate the jet bulk Lorentz factors, $\Gamma$ (e.g., \citealt{Jorstad01, Kellerman04, Lister19}).
 They can also be independently estimated from radiative models of blazars \citep{Ghisellini15} and from the radio core luminosity function \citep{Yuan18}.
 The jet power can be estimated from calorimetry of radio lobes \citep{Willott19, Shabala13} and core shifts (e.g., \citealt{Pjanka17}).
 Finally, the e$^\pm$ pair content can be obtained from comparison of the observed jet powers with theoretical predictions (\citealt{Sikora20} and references therein).

 On the other hand, our knowledge of jets in accreting black-hole (BH) binaries, which are the main class of microquasars, is much more rudimentary.
 From available radio maps, we can only set upper limits on the jet opening angles (e.g., \citealt{Stirling01, Miller-Jones06}).
-If we know the distance, we can constrain the Lorentz factors of ejected transient blobs, which phenomenon is associated with transitions from the hard spectral state to the soft one, e.g., \citet{Atri20,Wood21}.
+We can estimate the Lorentz factors of ejected transient blobs, which phenomenon is associated with transitions from the hard spectral state to the soft one, e.g., \citet{Atri20,Wood21}, but this determination strongly depends on the distance to the source.
 The Lorentz factors of steady compact jets commonly present in the hard spectral state are even more difficult to constrain, with only rough estimates of $\Gamma\gtrsim 1.5$--2 (e.g., \citealt{Stirling01, Casella10, Tetarenko19}).
 Therefore, an accurate determination of the jet parameters even for a single source would be very important.

 Here we study the jet in the transient BH X-ray binary \source during its outburst in 2018.
 We use the observational data of outstanding quality for that source presented by \citet{Tetarenko21} (hereafter \tet), which gives us an opportunity of such an accurate parameter determination.
 We interpret these data in terms of the classical model of \citet{BK79} and \citet{Konigl81}.
 Here flat radio spectra are interpreted in terms of a superposition of synchrotron self-absorbed and optically-thin spectra, spectra above the break frequency are optically-thin synchrotron, and the electron distribution and the magnetic field strength are parametrized by power laws.
 The jet in the synchrotron-emitting part is assumed to be conical and of a constant bulk-motion velocity.
 We provide an updated analysis of those data, making corrections to the similar model used in \tet.
 In particular, \tet followed the formulation of the model that suffered from some errors related to the transformation from the comoving frame to that of the observer.
 Also, we properly connect the break frequencies in the radio/mm spectra with the propagation time along the jet, and we correct the expressions for jet power.
 Furthermore, we link the dependencies of energy densities on the distance to the observed hard inverted spectral index, as well as we use additional data from \citet{Rodi21}.
 This allows us to obtain constraints based on the full radio-through-optical spectrum.